 The Principal of the College, subject to Council directives and constitutional provisions, has final control of all the internal affairs of the PTC and responsibility for its common life and the academic and religious welfare of all students.
 The Principal works very closely with his colleagues in the Faculty in carrying out these responsibilities, and the teaching staff share in the administration when asked.
-At present, six full-time lecturers deliver the academic programme, together with contributions from the Principal, the Director of the Institute for Research and Social Analysis, the Director of the Education by Extension Programme and a few outside assistants.
+At present, eight full-time lecturers deliver the academic programme, together with contributions from the Principal and the Director of the Education by Extension Programme and a few outside assistants.

-These together with the Registrar, Director of God's Pacific People Programme, Director of Finance & Administration, qualified faculty spouses tutoring in the Women's Fellowship Development Programme, office staff, support staff and Etina Havea staff comprise the thirty plus staff of the College.
-The teaching staff is assisted in maintaining standards of teaching and examination by a Board of Graduate Studies which includes international scholars
+These together with the Registrar, Director of the Institute for Mission and Research, Director of Finance & Administration, Director of Women's Fellowship Development Programme, office staff, support staff and Etina Havea staff comprise the thirty plus staff of the College.
+The teaching staff is assisted in maintaining standards of teaching and examination by a Board of Graduate Studies which includes international scholars.